Region at a Glance

 Explosions/Remote Violence: 0 Events

-Find all ACLED data and analysis for the United States and Canada below.
+Find all ACLED data and analysis for the United States & Canada below.

-Data for the United States and Canada are updated every Tuesday through the most recent Friday.
+Data for the United States & Canada are updated every Tuesday through the most recent Friday.

-This file contains all political violence events, demonstration events, and strategic developments recorded in the United States and Canada from the beginning of ACLED coverage to the present.
+This file contains all political violence events, demonstration events, and strategic developments recorded in the United States & Canada from the beginning of ACLED coverage to the present.

 Please note that historical coverage may vary by country.
 A full list of country-year coverage is available here.

-Our weekly analysis briefs break down the latest data on political violence and protest trends, highlighting potential early warning signs for closer monitoring.
+Our monthly analysis briefs break down the latest data on political violence and protest trends, highlighting potential early warning signs for closer monitoring.

 Regional Data Collection Partners